dcirne/monorepo/README.md

 In addition to what you read here, there is more documentation written in the code.
 Go explore the files, in particular all the `WORKSPACE` and `BUILD` files.
 You will find how targets, dependencies, tests, and more were specified.

-There is one `WORKSPACE` file for `anagram`, `calculator`, `fibinacci`, and `lib`.
-Those are the targets of this monorepo.
+There is one `WORKSPACE` file for each `anagram`, `calculator`, `fibinacci`, and `lib` projects.
+Those are the targets that exist in this monorepo.
 Note that only the first three produce a binary.
 The last one, `lib` produces only libraries used in the other targets.

 If a library is specific to a target, if can be a subdirectory nested under the target's root directory.
 The intention of `lib` is to provide reusable libraries and frameworks that can be leveraged by multiple projects.